m12t/blindr/tasklist.md

 ✅ add the ability to power on/off gnss module and send configuratioins to it<br>
     > wake it every week or so to ensure the onboard RTC stays accurate.<br>
 ✅ allow for a mode that runs without gnss/uart on startup (implement a timeout on listening on uart??? if uart isn't found within 2 minutes, shut it down? -> set rtf to 01/01/2000 00:00:01? and once it reaches ...15:00?). this will just function as a manual-only blind for the cases a restart is triggered without a gnss module present and you still want to be able to control the blinds.<br>
+✅ be able to dynamically create a change baud rate pub41 message<br>
+✅ cancel pio and SM after use to clear for the next round. this solves the "\*\*\* PANIC \*\*\* No program space"<br>
+✅ debugged failed gnss read after once successful read.
+This was the sleep/wake_gnss() sequence (dig more into this -- use gnss_config.).
+NOTE: multicore worked, but wasn't necessary, the code works without multicore as the gnss functions are blocking.<br>
+✅ remove unused global vars: gnss_running, transfer_count...<br>
+✅ be sure to unclaim dma channels on deinit.<br>